reeseH146/SINSF-showcase-scripts/README.md

  - Introduce basic structures : Sequence, selection, iteration
  - Introduce python syntax : print, def
  - Introduce python data structures and types (casting) : int, list
- - Demonstrate use of structure in examplers
+ - Demonstrate use of structure in examples
  - Sets of mini codes users can create using blocks and then typing

 # OOP